Beijing Airports: Transport, Services and Travel Tips

 Since the opening of the impressive new Daxing Airport (PKX) in 2019, Beijing has been home to two major international hubs.
 This guide reveals everything you need to know about the facilities, services, transport, and activities available at Beijing's airports to ensure your journey is as smooth and enjoyable as possible.

-Beijing's 2 Airports: Which One Should You Choose? ✈️
+The 2 Airports in Beijing: Which One to Choose? ✈️

 Beijing Capital International Airport (PEK)

-Beijing Capital International Airport (首都国际机场) remains Beijing's primary airport, with three operational terminals.
+Beijing Capital International Airport (首都国际机场) remains one of Beijing’s main airports, with three operational terminals (T1, T2 and T3).

-- Major airlines: Air China, Star Alliance, and numerous international carriers.
+- Major airlines: Air China, Shenzhen Airlines, Shandong Airlines, Star Alliance and other global carriers

 Beijing Daxing International Airport (PKX)